csula/cs590-fall-2015/documents/notes/03_classic-software-architecture.md

 ## Reading Assignment

 * Fairbanks, George.
 [Introduction to Software Architecture](https://www.youtube.com/watch?v=x30DcBfCJRI).
 We will watch and discuss this video in class.
+* Bachmann, Felix et al. [Documenting Software Architecture: Documenting Behavior](https://www.sei.cmu.edu/reports/02tn001.pdf).
+Read pages 1-30; note that this paper will not be on the quiz.

 ## Introduction to Clojure Videos (continued)